Last updated September 2022 |

-Mindfulness aims to reconnect us with ourselves to alleviate stress.
+Mindfulness aims to reconnect us with the present moment to alleviate stress.
 It also helps us to feel more attuned with our emotions and generally more aware of ourselves both mentally and physically.

 What is mindfulness?

+These are both perfect examples of mindlessness - something many of us can relate to.
 The Mental Health Foundation has reported that anxiety and depression are the two most common mental health issues within the UK; something that could, in part, be attributed to busy modern lives.
-Multitasking and juggling commitments has become commonplace, with many people feeling as if they aren't truly present in their own lives.
+Multitasking and juggling commitments have become commonplace, with many people feeling as if they aren't truly present in their own lives.

-The most common way this technique is practiced is through mindfulness meditation.
+The most common way this technique is practised is through mindful meditation.
 This usually involves practitioners focusing on sights, sounds and physical sensations while trying to reduce 'brain chatter'.
-Some people struggle with mindfulness meditation at first, finding it hard to focus their attention, but this is to be expected and may require practice.
-Practicing the technique regularly can help people take a step back, acknowledge their 'brain chatter' and view it accurately and without judgement.
+Some people struggle with meditation at first, finding it hard to focus their attention, but this is to be expected and may require practice.
+Practising the technique regularly can help people take a step back, acknowledge their 'brain chatter' and view it accurately and without judgement.